+So why is audio authentication so important?
+What should an examiner be aware of when examining audio evidence?
+What is the process of examining and authenticating audio evidence for courtroom use?
 If audio evidence is found to be altered, it should be ruled inadmissible in court because it is not an accurate representation of the events that occurred.

 First, establish and determine the chain of custody.
 If the expert is able to retrieve the evidence from the original source, in most cases that will automatically create and establish an authentic chain of custody.
-Or, provide clues of tampering if the recording was edited and re recorded.
-If it?s not possible for the forensic expert to retrieve the recording, then the forensic expert must carefully go through all of the documents and reports that arrived with the evidence.
+Or, provide clues of tampering if the recording was edited and re-recorded.
+If it’s not possible for the forensic expert to retrieve the recording, then the forensic expert must carefully go through all of the documents and reports that arrived with the evidence.

 Sometimes a chain of custody log from law enforcement will be included, which will strengthen the authenticity of the audio evidence.
 But if the chain of custody cannot be established, the forensic examiner must rely on other techniques as well as their own expertise to determine the authenticity of the evidence.
 If further investigation reveals more inconsistencies in the recording and metadata, more often than not that recording is determined to be altered.

-Digital audio recorders aren?t the only equipment that record audio evidence.
+Digital audio recorders aren’t the only equipment that record audio evidence.
 CCTV surveillance systems, as well as most other digital video recorders, will include both audio and video in the recordings.
-As an Audio and Video Forensic Expert, I often work with both the video and audio from these recordings.
+As an audio and video forensic expert, I often work with both the video and audio from these recordings.

-When I first began working as an Audio Forensic Expert, most of my work was with analog audio evidence in the form of mini, micro and standard audio cassettes.
+When I first began working as an audio forensic expert, most of my work was with analog audio evidence in the form of mini, micro, and standard audio cassettes.
 I did have some cases where reel to reel tape was used.

 Today almost all recordings are recorded digitally and there is important information from the recording process that must be analyzed when performing an audio authentication.
-Digital audio recordings contain digital information which reveals information about how the recording was made and the type of equipment that created the recording.
+Digital audio recordings contain digital information that reveals information about how the recording was made and the type of equipment that created the recording.

-This digital information includes Meta Data, EXIF (exchangeable image file format) data as well as Hexidecimal data.
+This digital information includes meta data, EXIF (exchangeable image file format) data as well as hexidecimal data.
 If a recording was loaded into a software program capable of performing edits, there will often be a footprint left in the recording HEX information showing what software was used.